umbraco/UmbracoDocs/Reference/V9-Config/index-v9.md

 # Configuration Files

-In V9, we have moved away from the previous configuration using .config files, now instead using the netcore built in configuration pattern.
-This means that there is no longer seperate files for different configuration, the configuration is now primarily done from the `appsettings.json` file.
+In V9, we have moved away from the previous configuration using .config files, to instead using the netcore built-in configuration pattern.
+This means that there is no longer separate files for different configuration, the configuration is now primarily done from the `appsettings.json` file.

 For more in depth information on the configuration pattern see Microsofts [Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0) article.

 ## Managing configuration

-You might not always want to have the configuration stored in the `appsettings.json` file, for instance you might not want to have the admin password in the file if using the unattended feature.
-You might also want to use a specific set of configurations when developing your solution, fortunately the `IConfiguration` pattern.
+You might not always want to have the configuration stored in the `appsettings.json` file, for instance, you might not want to have the admin password in the file if using the unattended feature.
+You might also want to use a specific set of configurations when developing your solution, fortunately, the `IConfiguration` pattern.

 With the configuration pattern the settings can be read from multiple different source, where some take precedence over other, you can configure you site with: